Celts to the Crèche

 Foot, Sarah.
 Monastic Life in Anglo-Saxon England, c600-900.
 Cambridge: Cambridge University Press, 2006.

 Gibson, Becky Gould.
 Need-Fire.
 Treadwell, NY: Bright Hill Press, 2007.

 Goffart, Walter.
 The Narrators of Barbarian History (A.D.
 550-800): Jordanes, Gregory of Tours, Bede, and Paul the Deacon.
 Notre Dame, Indiana: University of Notre Dame Press, 1988, 2009 reprint.

 Goodall, John.
 Whitby Abbey.
 London: English Heritage, 2002, 2006 reprint.

 Griffith, Nicola.
 Hild.
 New York: Farrar, Strauss, and Giroux.
-2013. (a meticulously researched sci-fi/historical fiction/fantasy of St. Hild’s life that is winning major book awards and will likely become a movie).
+2013. (a meticulously researched sci-fi/historical fiction/fantasy by an award-winning author of St. Hild’s life that is receiving major book awards and will likely become a movie).